RealFX-Code/nixos-config/README.md

 - Install NixOS with `nixos-install`
 - Finish setup with the script (in this repo) named `postInstall.sh` while passing 1 argument which is the username to set up.
   - This copies my dotfiles to the directory of the specified user.
-  - Run it as such:
+  - Example for setting up the user "leah":
     - `$ ./postInstall.sh leah`
-- Reboot system using `reboot now`
+- Reboot your system using `reboot now`
-- Log into root account you set a password to when you ran `nixos-install`
+- Log into your `root` account using the password you set when you ran `nixos-install`
 - Set the password for your unpriviliged account using `passwd <user>` where `<user>` is the username of the account you set up.
-- It is important to give your user account ownership of your home folder using the following command : `chown -R <user>:users /home/<user>`.
+- It is important to give your user account ownership of your home folder using the following command: `chown -R <user>:users /home/<user>`.
 - Done!
 You can now log out of your root account by simply typing `exit` and start using NixOS!
 - **note:** you might want to change the default of your user to `zsh` or any other shell you prefer.